 Lollo Rosso is native to Italy.
 It is grown primarily as a supplemental lettuce to mix with other lettuce's of varying textures and flavors.
 It thrives in cool seasons and requires fertile soil, warm days and cool nights.
 When harvesting, the Lollo Rosso leaves must be at least three inches in length and have an entire outer layer available to be removed at once to encourage growth.
 Several harvests can be plucked from one plant.
 Once a central stem forms, the plant is ready to bolt and the leaves will become excessively bitter.

 Restaurants currently purchasing this product as an ingredient for their menu.

 Recipes that include Baby Lollo Rosso.
 One is easiest, three is harder.

-Someone spotted Baby Lollo Rosso using the Specialty Produce app for iPhone and Android.
+Someone shared Baby Lollo Rosso using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 About 404 days ago, 2/27/19